-- "Strengthening of the Centre for Adult Education". - Development of adult education. - Fostering of a programme for literacy and the fulfilment of elementary education for excluded persons.
+- To achieve a systemic approach to adult education and the coordination of activities at national level through the creation of a coordinative body for adult education activities. - Development of adult education. - Fostering of a programme for literacy and the fulfilment of elementary education for excluded persons.

-Some of the more pronounced weaknesses of adult education in the Republic of Macedonia are the absence of a good adult education programme, the lack of coordination of activities and the lack of a partnership approach in their realization.
+Some of the more pronounced weaknesses of adult education in the Country are the absence of a good adult education programme, the lack of coordination of activities and the lack of a partnership approach in their realization.